ciaranodonnell/ciaranodonnell.github.io/_posts/2020-10-11-intro-to-event-sourcing.markdown

 So whatever I want to do with the Articles on the blog, I just Get, Put, Post the same kind of object.
 This is a nice, consistent REST endpoint.

-However, we have hidden something in this API.
+However, this simplicity in the API hides a little complexity.
 Creating a new Article is not the same as Updating one, Reading one, or Deleting one.

-When I want to create new articles, I dont want to have to send all the data about an article, like the CreatedDate (Which should be set on the server), the comments list, the number of views, etc.

-All the fields that you might retrieve from the service shouldn't have to be included in the PUT to create one.
+When we're creating a new article we shouldn't have to include all the fields that you might retrieve from the service.
 The 'created date' or 'posted by', for example, should be set by the server, not the client.
+We won't have values for a comments list or number of views.

 The different between the simple Get structure and the Create or Update structures is the difference between Query and Command.